Museum of Ice Cream Miami is a pleasant and light-hearted addition to Miami’s saturated market of museums.

 Quick Museum of Ice Cream notes

 - The museum is a one-way route up four floors.
-Visitors can spend as long as they’d like in each of eight rooms but cannot go backward.
+Visitors can spend as long as they’d like in each of the eight rooms but cannot go backward.
 There is an elevator for people with special needs.

 - There are treats in most rooms, but patrons must finish or trash them before moving to the next room.